yoctoproject/poky/documentation/profile-manual/usage.rst

    Error: No target kernel build found.
    Did you forget to create a local build of your image?

-'crosstap' requires a local sdk build of the target system (or a build that includes 'tools-profile') in order to build kernel modules that can probe the target system.
+'crosstap' requires a local SDK build of the target system (or a build that includes 'tools-profile') in order to build kernel modules that can probe the target system.